ZacharyGeurts/AMOURANTHRTX/README.md

 C++23 but Grok can probably make it C# in a day.

 Pre-Alpha Linux Cross compiling SDK for RTX SECURE ZERO operational cost RTX software development.
 "Maybe another Zero computational cost that makes itself unreadable" First?

-How far along?
-All components tested now assuming needed StoneKey shaders for visuals.
+Is there second?

+How far along? "chugged" along at over 272,000 FPS on 4070ti so we deconceptualized framerates.
-If you just want to update a component of your engine, take a look and see if you can adapt.
+If you just want to update a component of your engine, you will have a better time using the wiki over the source.
+Remove the StoneKey references in the wiki and I frown upon losing security.
+Come back when I am further along.
+Please.

 I can eat and I play Minecraft and I have RTX.
 I want developers to have another RTX resource.
 These are my current iterations and subject to change daily.